MRes Clinical Science

-In this module students will focus on communicating the work they are undertaking and the rationale for it.
-Students will consider writing for peers and for the public, preparing abstracts, posters, papers and grant applications and giving oral presentations.
-Learning outcomes By the end of the module students will be able to formulate hypotheses, write protocols, assess literature, acquire, analyze and interpret data and will have developed the cognitive abilities required for these tasks.
-Assessment The research plan will be composed from up to 1,500 words and will be illustrated with a timeline or Gantt Chart, it will be evaluated formatively by course director and mentor independently who will both provide oral feedback to the student.
-Reflective report will be composed from up to 5,000 words and will provide details of all training so far undertaken and plans for completion of the research being undertaken and write-up of the dissertation.
-It will be evaluated formatively by course director and mentor independently who will both provide oral and written feedback to the student.
+In this module you will focus on communicating the work you are undertaking and the rationale for it.
+You will consider writing for peers and for the public, preparing abstracts, posters, papers and grant applications and giving oral presentations.
+By the end of the module you will be able to formulate hypotheses, write protocols, assess literature, acquire, analyze and interpret data and will have developed the cognitive abilities required for these tasks.
+The research plan will be composed from up to 1,500 words and will be illustrated with a timeline or Gantt Chart.
+It will be evaluated formatively by the course director and mentor independently who will both provide oral feedback to the you.
+A reflective report will be composed from up to 5,000 words and will provide details of all training so far undertaken and plans for completion of the research being undertaken and write-up of the dissertation.
+It will be evaluated formatively by the course director and mentor independently who will both provide oral and written feedback to you.
 The Dissertation will be composed from three sections.
-The first will be a review of 6,000 - 7,500 words, the second a research paper of 6,000 - 7,500 words and the third a reflective report providing a synoptic description of the research, training and enabling procedures undertaken by the student during the course of the year and will be between 1,500 and 2,000 words.
+The first will be a review of 6,000 - 7,500 words, the second a research paper of 6,000 - 7,500 words and the third a reflective report providing a synoptic description of the research, training and enabling procedures undertaken by you during the course of the year and will be between 1,500 and 2,000 words.
 The complete dissertation will be 13,500 - 15,000 words.
-15,000 words

 TRANSFERRABLE SKILLS FOR RESEARCH

-At masters degree level the purpose of PGT research masters degrees are primarily to familiarise and prepare students for careers with significant but diverse research components.
+At Master's degree level, the purpose of postgraduate taught research Master's degrees are primarily to familiarise and prepare you for a career with significant but diverse research components.
 This course meets the central need of all Clinical Researchers to communicate effectively in formats that are either written or oral and to a variety of audiences from their peers as researchers to members of the public.
-In this module students will focus on communicating the work they are undertaking and the rationale for it.
-Students will consider writing for peers and for the public, preparing abstracts, posters, papers and grant applications and giving oral presentations.
-By the end of the module students will have: #Written lay and professional abstracts #Assembled a poster #Given a presentation #Prepared a grant application
+In this module, you will focus on communicating the work you are undertaking and the rationale for it.
+You will consider writing for peers and for the public, preparing abstracts, posters, papers and grant applications and giving oral presentations.
+By the end of the module you will have: -Written lay and professional abstracts -Assembled a poster -Given a presentation -Prepared a grant application.

 Students will select 20 credits from the following modules: